• Skip to main content

 Some of the practical ways of this is explained here, circuits diagrams of LED flasher, ghost effect generator, alternate blinker, light fader etc are also included.

-The article explains a few interesting and simple LED blinker circuit configurations using the ubiquitous IC 555.
+In this article I have explained a few interesting and simple LED blinker circuit configurations using the ubiquitous IC 555.

 The basic flashing mode has been kept intact yet various different attributions are provided to the circuit with its flashing rate and pattern.